- Home

 Yes, you can pursue teaching with a divinity degree, but the path often depends on where and what you want to teach.
 If you are interested in teaching theology or ministry-related subjects, a Master of Divinity is commonly accepted and may be expected for roles in seminaries, Bible colleges, or church-based education settings.
 If you major in biblical and educational studies, you may be eligible to obtain a teaching certificate from the Association of Christian Schools International (ACSI).

 If you want to teach in a K–12 school, you may need additional credentials, such as a teaching license or certification, depending on your state and subject area.
-Some students choose to pair their divinity degree with education coursework or pursue a certification program to meet those requirements.
+Our divinity programs do not lead to licensure as a standalone degree.
+To receive the proper certifications, you can choose to pair your divinity degree with education coursework or pursue a certification program to help you meet those requirements.

 As you consider this path, it can help to think about your long-term goals.
 Teaching in academic, ministry, or school settings can each involve different expectations, so reviewing those requirements can help you decide your next steps.